baleada/docs/assets/md/linear-numeric/index.md

 module.exports = {
   theme: {
-    ...linearNumeric({ only: ['spacing'] }) // Overrides the default theme's spacing values, but you'll still get default classes (e.g. .shadow-md) for other properties
+    ...linearNumeric({ only: ['spacing', 'minHeight'] }) // Overrides the default theme's spacing and minHeight values, but you'll still get default classes (e.g. .shadow-md) for other properties
   }
 }
 ```